COVID-19 TRAVEL PROTOCOL IN PERU

 – No antibiotics

-– No pork, red meat and dairies
+– No pork, no red meat, no dairies

 – Moderate use of salt, sugar and fats